Karelian Kantele Tradition

 In addition to entertainment, kantele was also used as a meditative instrument.
 At the beginning of the 20th century when A. O. Väisänen travelled through Karelia and made phonographic recordings and transcriptions of Karelian kantele music, there were not many instruments left and the players were mainly old men.
 For example, Jaakko Kulju was 81 years old when Väisänen met him in 1917, and this is what Väisänen wrote about this special meeting:

-“…Many of us may have experiences of the ‘quiet enthusiasm’ of folksingers and musicians.
+“…Many of us may have experiences of the ‘quiet exaltation’ of folksingers and musicians.
 I have noticed this from many kantele players.
 The players’ fingers touch the strings according to the tune, but his eyes do not follow the activity – instead they are dreamily vacant.
 As one old man from Suojärvi was playing his endless dance tune in a log cabin that was slowly getting dark, I took a photograph, exposing the frame for a rather long time, and marvelled at how he did not blink at all, nor did he pay any attention to my photography whatsoever.
 He had lapsed into his world of quiet playing.
 Gradually, as the same tune continued with constant variations, his body began to fall against the table, his eyelids closed, the old man played as if in his sleep.
 Although I was listening with the curious ears of an obdurate transcriber, I felt enchanted.
-After this experience it was easy to believe the old man Onoila when he told me of one man from Olonetsia-Karelia who could play so sadly that he made his listeners cry, and so joyfully that he made them dance…” [A.O.Väisänen: Laulu ja soitto kansanelämässä, Musiikkitieto 11/1943, published also in a book: “Hiljainen haltioituminen” (Quiet enthusiasm), edit.
+After this experience it was easy to believe the old man Onoila when he told me of one man from Olonetsia-Karelia who could play so sadly that he made his listeners cry, and so joyfully that he made them dance…” [A.O.Väisänen: Laulu ja soitto kansanelämässä, Musiikkitieto 11/1943, published also in a book: “Hiljainen haltioituminen” (Quiet exaltation), edit.
 Erkki Pekkilä, SKS (The Finnish Literature Society) 1990.]
 Referring to Kulju, Väisänen later mentioned how impossible it is to write this music down as it is floating in a continuous stream of variations.

 He replied that it was nothing, that he was simply playing his own power